AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 # Custom Player Data Example Addon

-An example Better Than Wolves CE addon demonstrating how to attach and maintain custom per-player data.
+This Better Than Wolves CE 3.0.0 addon demonstrates how to attach and maintain custom per-player data.
 It uses the existing PlayerDataEntry API to create an NBT (Named Binary Tag) that is automatically saved to the player’s in-game data and save file.
 To illustrate, the addon tracks a simple join count that increments each time the player joins a world.

 ---